 accreditation with state and national standards for community foundations and

 has its own Facebook page.
-Total number of funds has risen to over 100, and
+Total number of funds rose to over 100, and

 total assets to nearly $10 million.
-Total grants and scholarships distributed surpass $4.4 million.
+Total grants and scholarships distributed surpassed $4.4 million.

 The Community Foundation

 Board adopted a new name in 2015 (putting “community” first), logo, vision,

 and commitment statement.
 In March of 2016, the Community Foundation succeeded